Use of Composite ML-DSA in TLS 1.3

 TLS clients that support both post-quantum and traditional-only

-scenario, an attacker with access to a CRQC could forge a traditional
+scenarios, an attacker with access to a CRQC could forge a

-server certificate, thereby impersonating the server.
-If the client
+traditional server certificate and impersonate the server.
+If the

-While the widespread deployment of composite or post-quantum
+While broader deployment of composite or post-quantum certificates

-certificates will reduce exposure, clients remain vulnerable unless
+will reduce this exposure, clients remain vulnerable unless stricter

-they enforce stricter authentication policies.
-A coordinated "flag
+authentication continuity policies are enforced.
+A coordinated “flag

 day” in which all traditional-only certificates are simultaneously

-phased out across the ecosystem is highly unlikely, due to real-world
+phased out is unlikely due to real-world deployment constraints.
+The

 6. IANA Considerations